mlinfra-io/mlinfra/README.md

 provider:
   name: aws
   account-id: xxxxxxxxx
+  region: eu-central-1
+deployment:
-  deployment_component: cloud-infra # (this would create ec2 instances and then deploy applications on it)
+  type: cloud_infra # (this would create ec2 instances and then deploy applications on it)
 stack:
   data_versioning:
-    - dvc # can also be pachyderm or lakefs or neptune and so on
+    - lakefs # can also be pachyderm or lakefs or neptune and so on
   secrets_manager:
     - secrets_manager # can also be vault or any other
   experiment_tracker: